About Orpheus Sinfonia

-Orpheus Sinfonia, orchestra of the Orpheus Foundation, is, under the artistic direction of Thomas Carroll, establishing itself as one of the most vibrant, dynamic and inspiring of young orchestras.
-Orpheus Sinfonia was founded in 2008 as an orchestra to provide opportunity and support for those exceptionally talented young musicians emerging from study into the profession.
-The orchestra attracts the very best of music conservatoire graduates, forming an elite group of performers excelling in artistic distinction.
+Orpheus Sinfonia, the orchestra of the Orpheus Foundation, under the artistic direction of international cellist and conductor Thomas Carroll, is establishing itself as one of the most vibrant, dynamic and inspiring of young orchestras.
+It was founded in 2008 as an orchestra to provide opportunity and support for those exceptionally talented young musicians emerging from study out into the profession.
+The orchestra has grown to attract the very best of music conservatoire graduates, forming an elite group of performers excelling in artistic distinction.

-From performing a complete Beethoven Symphony cycle, working with such world-class soloists as Tasmin Little, Xuefei Yang and Hyung-ki Joo; premiering works by our composer-in-residence, Stephen Goss, including his piano concerto, and his quintuple concerto; at the forefront of innovation with the canadian drugs propecia first ever classical concert for interactive tablet experience;working with principals of the BBC Symphony Orchestra; Britten centenary celebrations, Orpheus Sinfonia provides a broad spectrum of diverse opportunity and repertoire.
-The orchestra is resident at St George's Hanover Square where it has a season of concerts each year, alongside performing regularly at Cadogan Hall.
+From performing a complete Beethoven Symphony cycle, working with such world-class soloists as Dame Felicity Lott, Tasmin Little, Xuefei Yang, Jack Liebeck and Hyung-ki Joo; guest conductors Heinrich Schiff and Oliver Goooch; premiering works by our composer-in-residence, Stephen Goss; at the forefront of innovation with the first ever classical concert for interactive tablet experience; appearing at international music festivals including Windsor, Brighton and Ulverston; and operatic performances in partnership with Opera Danube, Orpheus Sinfonia encompasses diverse opportunity and repertoire.
+The orchestra is resident at St George's Hanover Square where it has a season of concerts each year, alongside performing in many of the UK's leading concert venues including the Queen Elizabeth Hall, Cadogan Hall, Purcell Room and Windsor Castle.
 Acclaimed for its brimming excitement and sheer enthusiasm for musical life, the Orpheus Sinfonia is fast gaining a reputation for some of the most enraptured performances around thanks, in part, to the generous support of so many established exceptional musicians.

-It has featured on BBC Radio 3 and the BBC World Service as well as national and international press.
-Recently released, Orpheus Sinfonia’s debut CD is available on the Signum Classics Label, partnering with Emmanuel Despax, for the world-premiere of Stephen Goss’ Piano Concerto, Franck Symphonique Variations and order ciprofloxacin on line Saint-Saens Piano Concerto No. 2.
+It has featured on BBC Radio 3 and the BBC World Service as well as in the national and international press.
+Recently released, Orpheus Sinfonia’s debut CD is available on the Signum Classics Label, partnering with Emmanuel Despax.

 Read here why we think classical music is so important and how we are making it succeed